abdullatif-a/Lab_10-solution-guide/Steps-for-the-lab.md

 ---

 ### 3️⃣ Create a New Project and Add Submodule
-Open your code editor (VS Code) or user the terminal.
+Open your code editor (VS Code) or use the terminal.

 ```bash
 mkdir module_example